- Fixation, Processing and Embedding

 Microtomy and Cryosectioning

-Core personnel routinely sections paraffin-embedded tissues at 4 μm, unless otherwise specified.
+Core personnel routinely section paraffin-embedded tissues at 4 μm, unless otherwise specified.
 Most sections are placed on charged slides for better adhesion.
-Sections can also be prepared for DNA isolation, in situ hybridization, and laser capture microdissection.
+Sections can be prepared for routine histology, immunohistochemistry, immunofluorescence, DNA isolation, in situ hybridization, and laser capture microdissection.

 The core staff can prepare frozen tissues from frozen tissue samples for routine histology, immunohistochemistry, special staining, and laser capture microdissection.